josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - slow adaptation to changing environments
 - security theatre replacing resilient practice
 - mismatch between policy ambition and operational capability

+**Exception to the rule:**
+Interest in technological innovation increases dramatically any time any politician even looks like they might increase the budget.

 ---

 ## 8. HMRC — The Queue-Oriented Bureaucrat

 **Archetype:**
 Believes procedural order produces legitimacy.

+*"We will respond to your ticket accordingly."*

 **Typical posture:**
 - legacy communication structures